-UP-City 2018 aims to gather academics and professionals who study urban areas to create a space where ideas are exchanged and disciplines transcend their usual academic boundaries.
-The final deadline for submissions has been extended to Friday, April 13, 2018.
-Click the link below to submit your proposal today!
+UP-City 2019 aims to gather academics and professionals who study urban areas to create a space where ideas are exchanged and disciplines transcend their usual academic boundaries.

-- Abstracts must be less than 250 words in English and sent via the online system.
+- Abstracts must be less than 250 words in English and sent by via the online system.

 - Submissions should include a university or institution personal email address.